Social Media

 tiktokban 2023 cover photo ompressed

-TLDR: Lots of headlines tout a possible TikTok ban but (based on the facts) a total ban is unlikely.
-As of August 2024, TikTok still faces a deadline to divest itself or face a ban in early 2025.
+As of December 2024, TikTok still faces a deadline to divest itself or face a ban in January 2025.
 A sell-off of TikTok from its parent company would ultimately prevent the ban.
-TikTok is challenging the bill on legal grounds and is set to present its arguments in a hearing scheduled for September 16, 2024.

 “Is TikTok going to get banned?
 What does this mean for my brand?”